armondressler/check_haproxy_health/README.md

 #### Ensure your haproxy.cfg contains a definition for a stats socket, e.g.

-    stats socket /var/run/haproxy.sock mode 600 level admin
+    stats socket /var/run/haproxy.sock gid 991 mode 660 level admin

-##### The user executing the script must be permitted to use the socket
+##### The user executing the script must be permitted to use the socket, in this case the icinga user has GID 991

 ### Basic Usage: